 A 42-year-old African American woman was diagnosed six months ago with Stage IIIA invasive ductal breast cancer of the left breast.
-Due to extensive family history of breast cancer and evidence of ipsilateral axillary lymph node involvement following a sentinel lymph node biopsy, the patient elected to have a bilateral radical mastectomy with oophorectomy and a Level III axillary lymph node dissection on the left four months ago.
+The patient elected to have a bilateral radical mastectomy with oophorectomy and a Level III axillary lymph node dissection on the left four months ago.
 The pathology report revealed that the tumor was positive for the estrogen and progesterone receptors but was negative for the HER-2/neu proto-oncogene receptor.
 She tested positive for mutation in the BRCA-1 gene.

-She completed her first course of chemotherapy (eight treatments), which had been delivered every two weeks for four months.
-She is scheduled to start tamoxifen treatment in a few weeks.
-She did not receive radiation treatment.
+She completed her first course of chemotherapy (eight treatments), is scheduled to start tamoxifen treatment, and did not receive radiation treatment.

-She is referred to outpatient physical therapy due to recent onset of significant swelling in the left upper extremity and complaints of left shoulder pain, left upper extremity heaviness, and discomfort when wearing her rings or her watch on her left side.
+She has a recent onset of significant swelling in the left upper extremity and complaints of left shoulder pain, left upper extremity heaviness, and discomfort when wearing her rings or her watch on her left side.